ovh/docs/pages/cloud/ovhcloud-connect/occ-direct-control-panel/guide.en-gb.md

 You can also add a second PoP L3 configuration via the second `PoP configuration` menu.

-### Step 3: adding a datacentre configuration
+### Step 3: Adding a data centre configuration

 #### Configuration

 When your PoP configuration is active, click `Add a configuration`{.action} under the `DC configuration` menu.
-Select a datacentre from the dropdown menu and confirm.
+Select a data centre from the drop-down menu and confirm.

 ![add datacentre](images/l2dc1.png){.thumbnail}

 ![add datacentre](images/l2dc1-1.png){.thumbnail}

-The datacentre configuration will then begin.
+The DC configuration will then begin.

 ![add datacentre](images/l2dc1-2.png){.thumbnail}

 #### Configuration L3

-When your PoP configuration has been set, click `Add a configuration`{.action} under the `DC configuration` Configuration menu.
+When your PoP configuration has been set, click `Add a configuration`{.action} under the `DC configuration` menu.

 ![add datacentre](images/l3dc0.png){.thumbnail}

-Select a datacentre from the dropdown menu, then enter the information required.
+Select a data centre from the drop-down menu, then enter the information required.

 | Information    | Description |
 |:-------:|:------:|